SShaDe: scalable shape deformation via local representations: Introduction and related work

 \section{Introduction and related work}

+Deforming objects under the preservation of specific properties is one of the cornerstones of computer graphics, having countless applications in the field.
+Skeleton-based deformations~\cite{magnenat:1988:skeleton} are long-standing tools with widely applicability in surface animation.
+The simulation of deformable bodies is key in representing rubber-like materials~\cite{diziol:2011:incompressible}, cloth animations~\cite{bender:2013:cloth}, and natural processes and phenomena~\cite{maggioli:2023:plants}.
+Shape deformation has also been successfully used in shape matching tasks~\cite{eisenberger:2019:divergence}, and the interpolation of shapes has diverse useful applications in the field of geometry processing~\cite{solomon:2015:convolutional}.
+Additionally, recent advances in neural fields and Gaussian splatting drew some attention on the deformation~\cite{yang:2021:nfgp,baieri:2024:implicitarap}, editing~\cite{palandra:2024:gsedit,wu:2024:recent}, and simulation~\cite{zhong:2024:springgaus} with these types of representations.

-Deforming objects under the preservation of specific properties is one of the cornerstones of computer graphics.
-One of the most famous and widely used deformation types is as-rigid-as-possible (ARAP) in which the target configuration should be reached while preserving the rigid structure of all surface patches as much as possible \cite{sorkine:2007:arap}.
+One of the most famous and widely used deformation types is as-rigid-as-possible (ARAP), in which the target configuration should be reached while preserving the local rigid structure at all the surface points as much as possible~\cite{sorkine:2007:arap}.
+In the discrete setting, this translates to the simple constraint of preserving the edge lengths of the mesh.
+The powerful features that made ARAP deformations so popular are its simple formulation and the possibility of defining a small set of handle points, which can be used to drive the deformation.
+By combining the handle constraints and the local rigidity constraints, it is possible to obtain a visually plausible and natural looking global deformation.
 Over the years many applications and extensions to this energy have been proposed; from a smoothness prior \cite{levi:2015:arapsre} to ARAP regularization terms \cite{huang2021arapreg} and incorporation into neural fields \cite{yuan2022nerf,baieri:2024:implicitarap}.
-ARAP is popular because it leads to natural deformations and can be formulated locally; however, optimizing for global optimality is still computationally expensive.
-As a result deforming high resolution shapes accurately is generally not possible.
+However, optimizing for an optimal global ARAP deformation does not scale well to high-resolution shapes.
+Consequently, these types of algorithm are unsuitable for meshes with an high vertex count -- deforming meshes with more than 100k vertices with classical approaches can take several minutes on modern hardware.